|Ronda's Feria Goyesca is pure pageantry.|

 (Confirmed by the organisers, but senior politicians are trying to move it to the feria Saturday)

 The 'Feria de Pedro Romero' is traditionally the first week in September.
 The core activities traditionally start in the evening of Wednesday with a parade about 19.30 hrs.
-The highlight of the week is the 'Corrida Goyesca' bullfight which traditionally takes place on the Saturday at about 17.30 hrs.
+The highlight of the week is the 'Corrida Goyesca' bullfight which traditionally takes place on the final Saturday at about 17.30 hrs.
 Note: In 2018 the feria goyesca took place a week earlier.
-In 2019 the 'Corrida Goyesca' bullfight has been announced that it will take place the Saturday before the Feria Goyesca, due to Fran Rivera's agenda.
-There is much position to this, so it might still change.
+In 2020 the Feria was cancelled due to the Coronavirus

 Ronda Feria Goyesqua